Find Trade Colleges

 Seattle, WA

-Our 2023 rankings named Seattle Central College the best value school in Washington for health sciences & services students working on their bachelor’s degree.
-Located in the large city of Seattle, Seattle Central is a public college with a small student population.
+Our analysis found Seattle Central College to be the best value school for health sciences & services students who want to pursue a bachelor’s degree in Washington.
+Located in the large city of Seattle, Seattle Central is a public school with a small student population.

-The average tuition and fees for an in-state undergraduate at Seattle Central are $4,865 a year.
+Seattle Central undergraduate students pay an average of $4,865 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, health science majors at Seattle Central accumulate an average of around $19,328 in student debt.

 #2